nullpomino/nullpomino/readme_en.txt

 	Clear all garbage lines as fast as possible.
 	You win the game when you clear the bottommost line (the line with gem blocks).
 	Amount of garbage lines is selectable from 5, 10, and 18.

+COMBO RACE
+	Try to clear all the lines in the well in one combo.
+	Goal is selectable from 20, 40, and 100 lines.

 ULTRA
 	Score as many points as possible or clear as many lines as possible until the time limit.